animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 > None of this healed until Volyoda died — of psychosis, a year later, in a delusional fit about his mom, believing she was dead.
 No history of psychosis, sudden episode and death.
 Then I healed, recovering from what was, at the time, my only psychosis and episode.
 Shortly after, Taylor-CAM paper, a paper I'm embaressed about but that began a series of huge irrefutable coincidences, tying back directly to that Christams night trauma.
 >
 > Repeating myself from a moment ago: Even if methodologically, the statistical argument seems unconvincing, these events, chained together, are unlikely.
 By any common-sense measure.

+I know this is terribly written and I'm embaressed of it.